ulflulfl/homeautomation/esphome/ESP_init.md

 Optional: Add static IP and DNS for ease of use.

-I'm using IPFire to provide DHCP and DNS services, you can probably do similiar with pfSense or openSense.
+I'm using IPFire to provide DHCP and DNS services, you can probably do similar with pfSense or openSense.

 The following steps are for the specific ESP device.
 I won't go into the general IPFire setup here: